 The way to keep these computers functional is Linux.

 Microsoft Windows could also be an option for users who prefer it.
 For me the big question became which Linux distribution (distro) to run.
 There’s no one-size-fits-all answer to that.
 My quest was to prove a distro regarded as highly stable, relatively popular, featuring a fancy desktop system and ease of installing any necessary proprietary drivers.
 Historically I’ve tried several and always ran into limitations with drivers, clunky desktops, or lacking features in applications.

-The answer for me ended up being Linux Mint Cinnamon Edition, which is based on Ubuntu.
-It installed on both computers just fine in testing the graphics, networking, sound, microphone, and camera.
+The answer for me ended up being Ubuntu based on Gnome 3 desktop environment for MacOS transitioning or Linux Mint based on Ubuntu and using the Cinnamon desktop environment for Microsoft Windows transitioning.
+These installed on both computers just fine in testing the graphics, networking, sound, microphone, and camera.

 Best of all; here’s the applications I’ve installed through the convenient Software Manager tool.